FIWARE/tutorials.Historic-Context-Flume/README.md

 ## Mongo DB  - Reading Data from a database

-To read mongo-db data from the command line, we will need access to the `mongo` tool run an interactive instance of the `mongo` image as shown to obtain a command line prompt:
+To read mongo-db data from the command-line, we will need access to the `mongo` tool run an interactive instance of the `mongo` image as shown to obtain a command-line prompt:

 ```console
 docker run -it --network fiware_default  --entrypoint /bin/bash mongo
 ```

-You can then log into to the running `mongo-db` database by using the command line as shown:
+You can then log into to the running `mongo-db` database by using the command-line as shown:

 ```bash
 mongo --host mongo-db